Specialist Driving Offence Solicitors in Lanarkshire.

 Do you take on legal aid cases?

-At Charles Ferguson Solicitors we are proud to keep to our roots.
-Over the past four decades we have provided legal assistance and advice to those who qualify for legal aid and will continue to do so.
-Our rigorous defence includes representation at Police stations, Justice of the Peace Courts, Sheriff Courts and the High Court.
+At Charles Ferguson Solicitors we are proud of our roots.
+Over the past four decades we have provided legal assistance and advise to those who qualify for legal aid.

 Can you to come to a Police Station and represent me if I am arrested after 5pm?